If the Cardinals keep winning, they won't have a choice.

 ''I think we had some rough edges,'' Ball State coach Brady Hoke said. ''We got some breaks but I also think we made some things happen.''

-That's been the story for the Cardinals (7-0), who are off to their best start since 1965 behind a steady offense and a defense that came within a minute of posting a second straight shutout.
+That's been the story for most of this surprising season for the Cardinals (7-0), who are off to their best start since 1965 behind a steady offense and a defense that came within a minute of posting a second straight shutout.

 MiQuale Lewis ran for 112 yards and a score, with most of the yards coming during a grinding second half that allowed the Cardinals to finally get some breathing room against the pesky Hilltoppers (2-5).